What Is Dysphonia?

 Frequently Asked Questions About Dysphonia

 It is a focal neurologic disorder characterized by involuntary spasms of the laryngeal musculature during phonation.
-The voice sounds tense, strangled, and with frequency breaks.
+The voice sounds tense, strangled, with frequency breaks.
 It worsens with stress and improves with whispering or singing.
 The treatment of choice is botulinum toxin injection into the vocal folds, with effect lasting 3-6 months.

 Yes.
 Laryngopharyngeal reflux (LPR) is a common cause of chronic dysphonia.
 Gastric acid irritates the laryngeal and vocal fold mucosa, causing morning hoarseness, chronic throat clearing, globus pharyngeus, and dry cough.
 Unlike classic gastroesophageal reflux, many patients with LPR do not have heartburn.